How to Dry Out Your Wet Car in 3 Easy Steps

 Even after performing all of these steps, there’s still a chance that lingering moisture could set the stage for future mold growth and mustiness.
 Ditch the air freshener and target areas that might still feel wet with a blow dryer.
 Next, get some moisture-absorbent products, such as baking soda, that you can leave inside the car behind each of the seats.
 This will work over time to dry out your car’s cabin and reduce the chance of funky odors taking root.

 A wet car isn’t the end of the world.
-As long as you keep calm and follow these basic steps for drying off your car’s interior, you should be able to avoid any permanent water damage to your vehicle.
+As long as you keep calm and follow these basic steps for how to dry off your car’s interior, you should be able to avoid any permanent water damage to your vehicle.

 Check out all the tools & equipment